e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 - Engineering <-> Project should meet daily or multiple times a week.
 Ideally, Project has people to be at daily stand-ups.

 Last, remember that these roles don't report to each other.
 They are peers working together towards a common goal.
-They all need to carry their own weight so they all can do their individual work.
+They all need to carry their own weight, so they all can do their individual work.
 They all depend on each other.

 @#$peoplefirstandlast$#@
 ### People First and Last